-The ThinkPad X1 Extreme Gen 2 sports thinner bezels than its last-generation counterparts, but retains the boxy-look so classic of the range.
-The Dell alternative does have thinner bezels and an altogether more modern-looking design than its Lenovo counterpart.
-It’s a little thinner than the ThinkPad but does weigh in heavier with the larger battery option.
+The ThinkPad X1 Extreme Gen 3 sports thinner bezels than its next-to-last-generation counterparts, but it retains the iconic, boxy look of the ThinkPad range.
+Overall, the Dell alternative has thinner bezels and an altogether more modern-looking design than its Lenovo counterpart.
+It’s the tiniest bit thinner than the ThinkPad but does weigh in heavier with the larger battery option.
 It has a silver exterior paint job compared to the ThinkPad X1’s overall black coloring, which impacts personal preference more than anything tangible.

-The ThinkPad X1 Extreme has a starting price of $1,475 and offers an 8th-gen Intel Core i5-9300H CPU, 8GB of DDR4 memory, an Nvidia GTX 1650 graphics chip, and 256GB of M.2 SSD storage.
+The ThinkPad X1 Extreme has a starting price of $1,613 after coupons and offers a 10th-gen Intel Core i5-10400H CPU, 8GB of DDR4 memory, an Nvidia GTX 1650 Ti Max-Q graphics chip, and 256GB of M.2 SSD storage.
 All of that powers a 15.6-inch 1080p IPS display that can hit a brightness of 300 nits.
-Update options include a more powerful CPU — up to a Core i9-9980H — up to a terabyte of PCIe SSD storage, up to 64GB of RAM, and an OLED 4K display.
-The most expensive model costs $3,195.
-The XPS 15 has a much more modest starting price of $1,000 for its entry-level model, with a 9th-gen Intel Core i5-9300H CPU, 8GB of DDR4 memory, onboard Intel UHD 630 graphics, and 256GB of PCIe SSD storage.
-The best configuration is $2,900 and comes with an Intel Core i9-9980H CPU, 64GB of DDR4 memory, a 2TB PCIe SSD, and an OLED 4K display.
+Update options include a more powerful CPU — up to a Core i9-10885H — up to 1TB of PCIe SSD storage, up to 64GB of RAM, and an OLED 4K display with Dolby Vision support.

 The XPS 15 certainly offers more value at the lower end, with comparable hardware to the entry-level ThinkPad for a few hundred dollars less.
-However, once you get up to around the $2,000 mark the specifications and costs even out and they are far more comparable in terms of bang for buck.
+However, once you get up to around the $2,000 mark, the specifications and costs even out and they are far more comparable in terms of bang for buck.

-Both laptops feature the same Samsung OLED display with awesome colors, contrast, and brightness, along with some of the deepest blacks you’ll find on a laptop.
-Both also provide excellent support for Dolby Vision high dynamic range (HDR) video.
-You can get either laptop with Full HD and IPS 4K displays and with and without touch.
+The ThinkPad enjoys the Samsung OLED display with awesome colors, contrast, and brightness, along with some of the deepest blacks you’ll find on a laptop.
+The XPS 15’s 4K IPS display was no slouch either, actually covering a few percentage points more of the Adobe RGB gamut (100% versus 98%) but not approaching the ThinkPad’s contrast.
+Both also provide excellent support for Dolby Vision high dynamic range (HDR) video, although the ThinkPad’s OLED display makes Netflix HDR a sublime experience.

-No 15-inch laptop is as portable as some of the smaller form-factor alternatives out there, but the two laptops in this head to head aren’t blocky workstations by any means.
-Indeed, Lenovo has gone out of its way to make the ThinkPad X1 Extreme much sleeker and streamlined than the other laptops in its professionally-targeted range.
-It measures 14.2 x 9.7 x 0.7-inches and weighs just 3.76 pounds as its starting weight.
+No 15-inch laptop is as portable as some of the smaller form-factor alternatives out there, but the two laptops in this head-to-head aren’t blocky workstations by any means.
+Indeed, Lenovo has gone out of its way to make the ThinkPad X1 Extreme much sleeker and streamlined than the other laptops in its professionally targeted range.
+It measures 14.2 x 9.7 x 0.7 inches and weighs just 3.76 pounds as its starting weight.

 Efficiency and style trump grunt

-- The best OLED laptops for 2020
+- The best OLED laptops for 2021